Welcome!

-Welcome!
-I write about what it’s really like to get old, from the blessings to the bullshit.
+I write about what it’s REALLY like to get old, from the blessings to the bullshit… yeah, that’s the [B].

-Join me as I write curiously, vulnerably, non-judgmentally, and a little [b]oldly, about tiptoeing into the foreign land of the old.
-I’m learning so much more about myself, [b]old age, and what comes next, for all of us.
+Please join me as I write vulnerably and a little [b]oldly about tiptoeing into the foreign land of the old.

 I write about surprises

-At 73, I find myself most interested in the aspects of aging that no one prepared me for.
+At almost 74, I find myself most interested in the aspects of aging that no one prepared me for.
 Things like:

 Living through today’s political chaoes: does [B]old Age even matter right now?